 Gullah Sea Islands

-West African influences on cooking have not only survived the slave trade, they’ve influenced American cooking as a whole.
+West African influences on Gullah Sea Islands cooking have not only survived the slave trade, they’ve influenced American cooking as a whole.
 That’s especially true with the regional cuisine within the flat coastal South Carolina and Georgia called Lowcountry … More

-Three times a year, Gullah Islanders heed the hypnotic call home to celebrate their heritage festivals.
+Three times a year, people of the Gullah Sea Islands heed the hypnotic call home to celebrate their heritage festivals.
 In these festivals, aromatic scents whet your appetite to indulge their award-winning Lowcountry cuisine.
 The food is often so delicious, it will give you bragging rights back at the office.